JalalAlbasri/ethfundme/README.md

 In metamask click on "Import using account seed phrase" and paste in the 12 word seed phrase from ganache-cli.

-Ensure that metamask is connected to "Localhose 8545"
+Ensure that metamask is connected to *Localhost 8545*

 ### Running setup script